gem-pasteur/Integron_Finder/doc/source/developer_guide/dev_guide.rst

 .. warning::
     Debian/Ubuntu distribution `--user` is the default.
-So the `--prefix` option does not work and the `--root` opton has unexpected behavior.
+So the `--prefix` option does not work and the `--root` option has unexpected behavior.
 Therefore the best solution is to use `--user` or a virtualenv.

 Send changes to upstream repository